 Definitely not - drinking in public places is banned nearly everywhere in Northern Ireland and in more and more places in the Republic.
 These restrictions are laid down in local bye-laws that normally will be unknown to visitors.
 Look for signs and notice.
 If you can't find any you may play it by ear ... or stay on the safe side by not drinking at all in public places.

-Note that there are no laws against carrying alcohol in cars, you mat drive with an open(ed) container in the passenger compartment.
+Note that there are no laws against carrying alcohol in cars, you may actually drive with an open(ed) container in the passenger compartment.
+But ...

 The Law Regarding Alcohol and Driving in Ireland

-The legal limit for alcohol in your bloodstream whilst driving is below 0.08 percent - depending on body size and the strength of the drink you might be over this limit after only two drinks.
+The legal limit for alcohol in your bloodstream whilst driving is below 0.05 percent (in the Republic, in Northern Ireland 0.08 percent) - depending on body size and the strength of the drink you might be over this limit after only one drink.

 Apart from the legal implications - driving as a tourist in Ireland while under the influence of alcohol, medication or drugs can safely be regarded as suicidal.